 Conclusions.
 Assuming that DC recruitment is linearly related to paresthesia coverage, modeling predicts that the overall paresthesia coverage in dual mode is less than in single mode.
 This effect is due to a lack of superposition of the electrical fields induced by the two leads, because pulses are applied alternately to each lead.
 In single mode, recruitment of the median DCs is improved, most likely resulting in a more intense paresthesia sensation in lumbosacral dermatomes.
 When in dual mode stimulation there is some overlap of the DC areas recruited with each lead separately, the double pulse rate in the area of overlap is likely to result in a more intense paresthesia sensation in the corresponding dermatomes.

 1. Devulder J, De Laat M and Rolly G. Dual channel electrostimulation in pain.
 Acta neurol. belg.
 1998;98:195-198.

 2. Holsheimer J. Computer modelling of spinal cord stimulation and its contribution to therapeutic efficacy (Review).
 Spinal Cord 1998;36:531-540.

 3. He J, Barolat G, Ketcik B. Stimulation usage range for chronic pain management.
 Analgesia 1995;1:75-80.

 4. Manola L, Holsheimer J, and Veltink PH.
 Technical performance of percutaneous leads for spinal cord stimulation: a modeling study.
 Neuromodulation 2005;8:88-99.

-|Conference||Proceedings third annual meeting of the Benelux Neuromodulation Society|
+|Conference||Proceedings third annual meeting of the Benelux Neuromodulation Society, Ghent, Belgium|

 - BSS-Biomechatronics and rehabilitation technology